One of the brightest minds in one of the oldest field...

-Personal Branding for Diplomats - self-development guideline for international relations practitioners that embraces emotional intelligence, cultural humility, self-awareness, and personal branding principles.
+Personal Branding for Diplomats - Be a walking example of the things that you represent and care most about by implementing strategies that embraces emotional intelligence, cultural humility, self-awareness, and personal branding principles

-Self Development in Diplomacy - looking at the challenges of a diplomatic career and how to prepare oneself for a career fuelled by protocol, bureaucracy and ethically-minded decisions.
+Self Development in Diplomacy - Looking at the challenges of a diplomatic career and how to prepare oneself for a career fueled by protocol, bureaucracy and ethically-minded decisions.

-Practices of Modern Diplomacy - how modernised operations in diplomatic relations can break national stereotypes and misconceptions at local level
+Practices of Modern Diplomacy - How modernised operations in diplomatic relations can break national stereotypes and misconceptions at a local, national and international level.

 Select Past Engagements